natran42/sales-system/README.md

 # Reports
 # (customerJoined.php, employeeSales.php, topSeller.php, reportingstyle.css)
 There are three reports that can be viewed: customer registered, employee sales, and top sellers.
-All categories all you to view the statistics of each in a given time interval i.e. this week, this month, this year or given a custom range.
+All categories allow you to view the statistics of each in a given time interval i.e. this week, this month, this year or given a custom range.

 # Credits
 Nathan Tran, Ngan Hoang, Christina Rodriguez, Gamaliel Medrano, Yanely Ayala